 Removing a user's account makes it impossible for that user to access the district's curriculum (courses and programs), even in read-only mode.
 A user who asks for his/her account to be deleted, but who is not terminating employment with the VCCCD, should be advised of this before proceeding.
 Removing the user's roles and/or administrative privileges, but not his/her account, may be a better choice if the reason for the removal request is an overstuffed e-mail inbox.
-For a user who is moving to another college, the system administrator should change the college number(s) in the Authorization Area of the User Provisioning interface to reflect the transfer, rather than deleting the user's account.
+For a user who is moving to another college, the system administrator should change the college number(s) in the Authorization Area of the User Provisioning interface to reflect the transfer ("1" for Moorpark, "2" for Oxnard, or "3" for Ventura), rather than deleting the user's account.
 It may also be necessary to deactivate such a user's role(s) and/or administrative privileges.
 Until we have a better understanding of CourseLeaf CIM's quirks, it would probably also be best not to change the college or remove the account of any user who had a course or program proposal in workflow.
 To remove a user account: